 - Avoid Halong bay – visit the other two bays

 - Know that only 30 cruises have permission for Bai tu long/Lan ha bay, so obviously there will be less boats and less crowds in these 2 bays

 - There are some cruises that combine both Halong + Bai tu long bay (Signature cruise) or Halong+Lan ha bay (Azalea cruise)

 - Some even combine all 3 bays in their itinerary (Orchid cruise)

-- PROS: only for travelers without time, who are on a rush
+- PROS: only for travelers on a rush

-- CONS- It takes 8 hours for the to and fro journey from Hanoi so that leaves very less time onboard/ these trips only tour the crowded and dirty parts of Halong bay
+- CONS: It takes 8 hours for the journey to and from Hanoi which leaves very less time onboard.
+These trips only tour the crowded and dirty parts of Halong bay

 2 Day 1 Night Trips

-- CONS: no time visit the truly isolated stunning areas
+- CONS: no time to visit the truly isolated and stunning areas

 - PROS: Experience the bay in it’s entirety in a relaxed manner.
 After all it’s a once in a lifetime experience!
-Plus less boats/crowds
+Lesser boats and people to mar your experience.

-- CONS: Expensive/ not convenient for travelers on a rush
+- CONS: Expensive.
+Also inconvenient for travelers on a rush

-- Budget- Another big factor.
+3.Budget: The biggest factor.
 Cruises range from 2* to 5* and Uber luxurious ones.If you have the money, you can even charter a cruise for yourself !
 Paying extra money for a good cruise is paramount if you want your experience to be great.Also safety records are extremely important.

 - Your budget will depend on your route and duration

-- Obviously, a 3day 2night luxury cruise will cost more than a 2 day 1 night 3* cruise
+- Obviously, a 3 days 2nights luxury cruise will cost more than a 2 days 1 night 3* cruise

 - Compare the prices and if the difference is not much, always go for the better option